nomp-org/libnomp/docs/build.rst

 Clang frontend
 --------------

-Clone the llvm-project repo first
+Clone the llvm-project repo first:

 .. code-block:: bash

     git clone https://github.com/nomp-org/llvm-project.git

-If you are using Linux, build the llvm-project as follows
+If you are using Linux, build the llvm-project as follows:

 .. code-block:: bash